 California Laws Surrounding Tipped Employees

 If you work as a barista or a server, you know that tips are essential to your livelihood.
 Since tips are a large part of your monthly income, you should know your legal rights regarding them.
-Many servers have had to reach out to wage and hour attorneys Los Angeles after they realize that they have missed out on wages due to an unlawful practice of their workplace.
+Many servers have had to reach out to attorneys for wage disputes in Los Angeles after they realize that they have missed out on wages due to an unlawful practice of their workplace.

-If you feel you need lawyer to sue an employer for unpaid wages, look no further than the experienced overtime dispute lawyers Los Angeles workers trust at the Offices of Mann & Elias.
+If you feel you need to sue an employer for unpaid wages, look no further than the experienced lawyers our clients have trusted at the Offices of Mann & Elias to handle employment cases.
 We can examine your case and appoint a Los Angeles workplace lawyer to ensure that your employer gives you your unpaid wages.

 Many employers rely on their workers’ ignorance when it comes to unfair labor practices.
-It’s possible that they know what they’re doing is illegal, but they are hoping that none of their employees find out and seek out a labor attorney.
+It’s possible that they know what they’re doing is illegal, but they are hoping that none of their employees find out and seek out legal representation.
 The first step you can take to ensure you aren’t being exploited is to educate yourself on the laws surrounding money earned from tips.

 A tip is an additional amount left by the customer as a reward for good service.
 Tips are yours to keep, not your employer’s.
 Labor Code section 351 mandates, “No Employer or agent shall collect, take or receive any gratuity or a part thereof that is paid, given to, or left for an employee by a patron….
 Every gratuity is hereby declared to be the sole property of the employee or employees to whom it was paid, given, or left for.”

 Tips are for customer-facing roles, and managers and supervisors are not eligible for tips under California law.
-If your manager has been taking a portion of your tips, then you should contact a wage and hour attorneys Los Angeles about filing a claim to get that money back.
+If your manager has been taking a portion of your tips, then you should contact an attorney about filing a claim to get that money back.

 Tips that are left through credit cards are subject to a small processing fee that the restaurant has to pay.
 Your workplace is not allowed to deduct the credit card processing charge from your tips or your wage in California.
 The customer’s gratuity, whether they pay it via credit card or not, must be provided to the service staff.